rust-lang/prev.rust-lang.org/contribute.md

 approachable for new Rust programmers.

-On `E-mentor` issues an experienced Rust developer has volunteered in the comments to mentor you through the solving the issue and [submitting the fix GitHub pull request][pull].
-Contact them about the issue, on the issue tracker by [@mentioning] their name, on IRC, or through email.
+On `E-mentor` issues an experienced Rust developer has volunteered in the comments to mentor you through solving the issue and [submitting the fix via GitHub pull request][pull].
+Contact them about the issue, on the issue tracker by [@mentioning] their name in a comment, on IRC, or through email.
 Note that Rust developers get a lot of notifications and it is easy to miss some; don't hesitate to hunt them down by whatever means necessary!